 A guide for the complete beginner

-Well, the first step, as you can see, is to get a cat that walks over your keyboard and thumps his tail on your microphone when you least expect it.
-(Below is a close up of how he likes to edit my books.)
-Okay, seriously, I’m not a professional, but I made some terrible mistake that required re-recording the whole book.
+Step 3: Record your story.
+Here is where we break it down into steps.
+Fair warning, I’m not an audio professional, but I made some terrible mistakes that required re-recording my whole audiobook — TWICE!
+(Below is a close up of how he likes to edit my books when he’s not thumping his tail against the microphone.)
 As a result, I did a lot of research and developed a process that works for any beginner.
 Though my advice may be a conglomeration, one unique thing that I included, which I didn’t find on any other posts about how to make an audiobook, is a list of vocal warm-ups and voice training that I learned when I hired a speaking coach.
 You aren’t just reading an author reading a manuscript out loud, you are a voice actor.
 Before we get to my step-by-step lists of how to make an audiobook, here are a few big challenges you might face.

 First big challenge: I knew it was going to be hard to relive my journey again —imagine having to think about all your most embarrassing and vulnerable moments over and over again.
 That alone is more difficult than I think most people are willing to do.
 If it was easy to relive your “mistakes” and take an honest look at yourself and your effect on others, then I think the world would be full of self-actualized people.
 It was even harder to make the audiobook because not only was I thinking about it but emotionally reliving it.
 In other words, I had to learn how to be an actor and infuse my body with the emotions of the moment.
 Very difficult for someone who is more a visual artist or thinker.
 If even a flicker of a distracting thought crossed my mind, I would begin to stutter.
 It reminded me of being a kid when so many thoughts were running through my head that I couldn’t get them out of my mouth.
 I may not have the talent of an actor, but I believe that I read the story with the emotions that only the author can give it.